“When the Day of Pentecost had fully come, they were all with one accord in one place.” Acts 2:1

 “And suddenly there came a sound from heaven, as a rushing might wind, and it filled the whole house where they were ________________.”

-I could hardly believe when I read this.
-And doesn’t it just thrill you to death when Jesus excavates the scriptures and unearths a treasure for us like this?
-Jesus told His disciples to go sit in Jerusalem in the special place, and when the time was fully come for the Holy Spirit to arrive, I can just imagine His voice in that mighty rushing wind as He shouted from His throne in heaven: Are you sitting?
+Jesus told His disciples to literally go sit in Jerusalem in the special place, and when the time had fully come for the Holy Spirit to arrive, here He came, first with a voice in that mighty rushing wind, as if the Lord were whispering from His throne in heaven: Are you sitting?
 Here it comes!
-It honestly gives me goosebumps to think of it.
+It honestly gives me goosebumps to think of it…

-Let me paint the picture for us: Jewish people from every nation and language of the world were in Jerusalem that day to celebrate the Feast of Weeks, and consequently they all became eye witnesses of the spectacle of its fulfillment.
-They each heard the gospel of salvation being preached to them in languages that they spoke.
-Everyone present became witnesses to Jesus in Jerusalem, and in all Judea, and Samaria, and took the testimony back to their homes far and wide, and ultimately to the ends of the earth.
-And the powerful sermon that Peter bravely preached to them that day resulted in the salvation of 3,000 people.
+Let me set the actual scene: Jewish people from every nation and language of the world were in Jerusalem to celebrate the Feast of Weeks, and consequently they all became eye witnesses of the spectacle of its fulfillment.
+When the Holy Spirit gave divine utterance to Jesus’ apostles, the people there each heard the gospel of salvation being preached to them in their native language.
+Everyone present became witnesses of the power of Jesus in Jerusalem, and in all Judea, and Samaria, and took the testimony back to their homes far and wide, and ultimately to the ends of the earth.
+And the powerful sermon that Peter bravely preached to them that day, by the power of the Holy Spirit that was newly poured into him, resulted in the salvation of 3,000 people.

 Let’s recap the closing words of Peter’s famous sermon: Repent!
 Be baptized!
 Receive the gift of the Holy Spirit!